MichielBbal/snoring_sound_sensor/README.md

 ### 6.Install EdgeImpulse and InfluxDb on the Raspberry Pi
 <i>If you have already installed EdgeImpulse and InfluxDb on your Pi, you can skip this step </i>

-To install EdgeImpulse follow the tutorial [here](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux) To install InfluxDB follow the tutorial [here](https://simonhearne.com/2020/pi-influx-grafana/)
+* To install EdgeImpulse follow the tutorial [here](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux)
+* To install InfluxDB follow the tutorial [here](https://simonhearne.com/2020/pi-influx-grafana/)

+After installing InfluxDB create a database called 'SNORING'

 ### 7. Download the model to the Raspberry and use the provided script